johanneskropf/node-red-contrib-voice2json/README.md

 `All of the available commands are designed to work well in Unix pipelines, typically consuming/emitting plaintext or newline-delimited JSON.
 Audio input/output is file-based, so you can receive audio from any source.`
 The Node-RED wrapper we provide parses the emitted results from JSON to msg objects that you can very easily integrate into an existing Node-RED flow but you will still have to save audio data you want to process outside of Node-RED on your filesystem.
 If you run Node-RED and voice2json on an SBC that uses a file system on a medium like an SD card it would be preferable to prevent unnecessary writes and work with data in memory.
 This is why we implemented a feature were you can pass the wav data as a single buffer object to the stt node.
-As we need to have a copy of the wav in the file system we use the `/dev/shm/` directory to write a tmp copy of the passed in buffer.
+As we need to have a copy of the wav in the file system we use the `/dev/shm/` directory to write a tmp copy of the passed in buffer. (if `/dev/shm/` is not available we will use the `/tmp/` directory, this is less ideal and you need to include this instead of `/dev/shm/` in your docker file if you choose the docker install)
-'/dev/shm' is mounted to ram by default and you can read more about it [here](https://www.cyberciti.biz/tips/what-is-devshm-and-its-practical-usage.html).
+`/dev/shm/` is mounted to ram by default and you can read more about it [here](https://www.cyberciti.biz/tips/what-is-devshm-and-its-practical-usage.html).

 On hardware similiar to a Raspberry Pi another possible approach would be to create your own folder that is mounted to tmpfs via fstab.
 You can do this by creating a folder using the `mkdir`command for example `mkdir /home/pi/tmp` and than adding the line `tmpfs  /home/pi/tmp  tmpfs  defaults,noatime,size=100m  0 0` to `/etc/fstab`.
 After a reboot `/home/pi/tmp`will be mounted to ram.
 This means that data in it will be lost upon reboot but sd card writes will be greatly reduced.
+You would now instead of sending a buffer containing the WAV data to the node pass in the path to the file in your own memory mounted folder.
-More information on this approach can be found here: https://www.zdnet.com/article/raspberry-pi-extending-the-life-of-the-sd-card/.
+More information on this approach can be found [here](https://www.zdnet.com/article/raspberry-pi-extending-the-life-of-the-sd-card/).

 ## Limitations
 + This node does not identify voices from different persons, e.g. to support sentences like *"Play my favorite music"*.
 You could workaround this by running multiple wake words in parallel, one for each person.
 But that’s a very resource intensive workaround/hack.